 We ran into several inconsistencies while researching Rumley & will attempt to address all of them in this sketch to sort out some of the confusion.
 The deeper we dug, the more questions arose, but further research revealed that each of those questions only have a couple of possible answers.

-The first settler was Colonel Amos Evans, who probably achieved his rank in the War of 1812, & built a log cabin, general store, & tavern in the early 1830's.
+The first settler was Colonel Amos Evans, who probably achieved his rank in the War of 1812, & built a log cabin, general store, & tavern in the early 1830s.
 A few more families moved to the area & then Joel Weslin (a.k.a Jacob) Goings (Goins) (1799 - 1872) & his brother John (a.k.a.
-George) Wesley Goings (Goins) (1795 or 6 - 1848) arrived around 1832 from Guernsey County.
+George) Wesley Goings (Goins) (1795 or 1796 - 1848) arrived around 1832 from Guernsey County.
 They purchased 400 acres of land in what would become Rumley & had lots of plans for it.
 Some have stated they were free black men from Baltimore, MD but genealogy records indicate they were from Virginia.
-Joel is also to have been a member of the native Wappoo tribe in early historical records though & both may have been of mixed descent.
-Joel married Elizabeth (Cole) Goings (1808 - 1869) who was from an Irish family & they had 11 children together.
-German immigrants made it to Rumley in 1834 & later more Europeans, settlers from colonial states, black, white & native, & some freed or escaped slaves.
+Joel is also said to have been a member of the native Wappoo tribe in early historical records though & both may have been of mixed descent.
+Joel married Elizabeth (Cole) Goings (1808 - 1869) who was from an Irish family & they had 11 children.
+German immigrants made it to Rumley in 1834 & later more European settlers from colonial states, black, white, native American, & some freed or escaped slaves moved there.

-Rumley flourished through the mid 1800's with schools, churches, & several saloons hitting a peak population of about 500, 50 residents in town & 450 on the outskirts.
+Rumley flourished through the mid 1800s with schools, churches, & several saloons, hitting a peak population of about 500.
+There was about 50 residents in town & 450 on the outskirts.
 The Goings 2nd generation did well in Rumley too.
-It's been stated that 385 emancipated slaves from John Randolph's plantation in Virginia settled in Rumley but the majority of them were actually turned away as the town couldn't support so many new citizens at one time.
+It's been stated that 385 emancipated slaves from John Randolph's plantation in Virginia settled in Rumley, but the majority of them were actually turned away as the town couldn't support so many new citizens at one time.
 Another big part of the problem was getting legal papers for all of the migrants.
-After a long journey from Virginia some ended up in Rumley but most were scattered around Shelby & Mercer Counties.
+After a long journey from Virginia, some did end up in Rumley, but most were scattered around Shelby & Mercer Counties.

-The town did well up until the Cival War.
+The town was doing fine up until the Civil War.
 Racial tensions had driven away some of the residents & was the reason for the first decrease in population.
-Later in the 1870's & 80's improvements in farming & machinery led to a second exodus of citizens to other towns that had more jobs & newer equipment to work with.
+In the 1870s & 1880s, improvements in farming & machinery led to a second exodus of citizens to other towns that had more jobs & newer equipment to work with.
 Rumley got passed up by the railroads too, the Chesapeake & Ohio being 5 miles east, making commutes in & out of town seem difficult in comparison.
-In the 1900's, The Great Depression was the final straw for any hopes of a new boom to Rumley.
-Some residents stuck around & the town never lost it's name but also would never be the same again.
+In the 1900s The Great Depression was the final straw for any hopes of a new boom to Rumley.
+Some residents stuck around & the town never lost its name, but also would never quite be the same again.

 These days, the total number of people who would say they live in Rumley is probably down to around 50.
-The last school the town had was built in the 1890's.
-It's been restored as a meeting hall & sits at the corner of Blanke Rd. & Hardin - Wapokeneta Rd.
-Some residents also attended the Wenger School constructed in the late 1860's at 11385 Amsterdam Rd. a few miles northwest of town.
-The Rumley Baptist Church built in the 1880's is south of the Rumley School on Hardin - Wapokeneta Rd. & has a historical marker for the town.
-Despite it's inaccuracies, at least something is there & we'll leave it at that (haha!).
+The last school the town had was built in the 1890s.
+Its been restored as a meeting hall & sits at the corner of Blanke Rd & Hardin - Wapokeneta Rd.
+Some residents also attended the Wenger School constructed in the late 1860s at 11385 Amsterdam Rd, a few miles northwest of town.
+Rumley Baptist Church, built in the 1880s is, south of the Rumley School on Hardin - Wapokeneta Rd & has a historical marker for the town.
+Despite the factual inaccuracies on the marker, at least something is there & we'll leave it at that.
 Burials took place at 4 local cemeteries.
-Joel & Elizabeth Goings are at rest with some of their family members in Collins Cemetery at gps coordinates 40.439101 -84.230646 on the north side of Rt.
-274. There's an abandoned house or two around Rumley as well but the main reasons for classifying it as a semi - ghost town are the massive population decrease & historical buildings still standing.
+Joel & Elizabeth Goings were buried with some of their family members in Collins Cemetery on the north side of SR 274.
+There's an abandoned house or two around Rumley, but the main reason for classifying it as a semi - ghost town was the massive population decreases & number historical buildings still standing.